-In its first year of operation, the VPC met the challenge of identifying and contacting unmarried women – a hard to find, highly mobile group, by using a list-based approach to encourage them to register and to vote.
-The VPC pioneered the use of lists to register and turnout voters based on their demographic characteristics, not based on their geographical location – a much more effective, efficient and impactful way to reach the greatest number of voters and nonvoters.
+In its first year of operation, the VPC met the challenge of identifying and contacting unmarried women – a hard to find, highly mobile group – by using a list-based approach to encourage them to register and to vote.
+The VPC pioneered the use of lists to register and turn out voters based on their demographic characteristics, not based on their geographical location – a much more effective, efficient and impactful way to reach the greatest number of voters and non-voters.

 Since its inception, the VPC has been unique among civic engagement groups because of its reliance on Research & Development (R&D).
-From controlled experiments to measure and improve programmatic effectiveness and cost-efficiency to demographic and public opinion surveys, the VPC uses a broad array of research instruments to develop and refine programs, tools and tactics designed to reach and increase the democratic participation of the RAE.
-The VPC’s commitment to R&D has enabled it to continually bend the cost curve, lower the cost per net additional vote, produce a net effect (a net additional vote or other activity that would not have happened were it not for VPC’s programs), increase response rates, and register more than a million members of the RAE to vote.
+From controlled experiments to measure and improve programmatic effectiveness and cost-efficiency to demographic and public opinion surveys, the VPC uses a broad array of research instruments to develop and refine programs, tools and tactics designed to increase the democratic participation of the RAE.
+The VPC’s commitment to R&D has enabled it to continually bend the cost curve, lower the cost per net additional vote, produce a net effect (a net additional vote or other activity that would not have happened were it not for VPC’s programs), increase response rates, and register more than two million members of the RAE to vote.

 The VPC has a 501 (c)(4) sister organization, the Women’s Voices Women Vote Action Fund (WVWVAF).